Coping with adverse weather conditions : Cold

 rolling derbyshire farmland

 A recent trip to visit friends in the village I used to live in in Derbyshire saw five of us walking five dales in the White Peak area of the Peak District.
-The White Peak is a limestone plateau with limestone dales and is a gently rolling landscape compared to the more rugged, moorland and upland of the Dark Peak, slightly further north.
+The White Peak is a limestone plateau with deep dales and a gently rolling landscape compared to the more rugged, moorland and upland of the Dark Peak, slightly further north.

 dry stone walling at its best in litton